Skip to content

 Primitive Linux Analogue Buffer Read

-DT_PIPE kfifo ring RingBuffer Destructive
+DT_PIPE kfifo ring MemoryPipeBackend Destructive

-DT_STREAM append-only log StreamBuffer Non-destructive (offset-based)
+DT_STREAM append-only log MemoryStreamBackend Non-destructive (offset-based)

-DT_PIPE (PipeManager + RingBuffer):
+DT_PIPE (PipeManager + MemoryPipeBackend):

 • PipeManager (mkpipe) — VFS named pipe lifecycle (created via sys_setattr upsert, read/write via sys_read/sys_write, destroyed via sys_unlink), per-pipe lock for MPMC safety.
 Reads are destructive (consumed on read).